 Graduates with a BFA in Fashion Design enter a very competitive job market, and as such, getting a good job depends not only on the degree, but also the quality of a portfolio and professional connections.
 This high level of competition is not expected to change.
-The BLS has predicted that job prospects for fashion designers will decrease by 3% between 2014-2024.
-The BLS reported that the average salary for a fashion designer, as of May 2015, was $73,180 annually.
+The BLS has predicted that job prospects for fashion designers will show little or no change between 2018-2028.
+The BLS reported that the average salary for a fashion designer, as of May 2018, was $87,610 annually.

 Graduates with an MFA in Fashion Design may choose to enter the industry as an independent designer, opening a private design studio, or pursue a position as a designer for a design house.
 Most job opportunities for fashion designers are located in large cities, like New York, Los Angeles, London, Paris and Milan, where there are larger fashion industries.

-The BLS reported that 25% of designers managed their own design firms as of May 2015.
-Upper-level design positions at a high-end fashion house, which likely fall in the top ten percent of the wage bracket, could earn a median annual salary of $125,270, according to the BLS.
+The BLS reported that 24% of designers managed their own design firms as of May 2018.
+Upper-level design positions at a high-end fashion house, which likely fall in the top ten percent of the wage bracket, could earn an annual salary of $155,470, according to the BLS.